bittide/bittide-hardware/bittide-instances/README.md

 ## Prerequisites
 * We have tested the build system with Vivado 2022.1
 * To change the part for which the instances are synthesized, set the environment variable `SYNTHESIS_PART`.
 For the part we've bought use `SYNTHESIS_PART=xcku040-ffva1156-2-e`.
 Note that for this part you need to use Vivado Enterprise.
-* For the step Bitstream generation an XDC file with pinmappings is required.
+* For the step Bitstream generation and Board programming an XDC file with pinmappings is required.
 This file must have the same name as the instance, and be located in the `data/constraints/` directory.

 ## Shake